Prominent types of prion diseases include

 Prion diseases originate

-Sporadic prion diseases are the most common, with a worldwide annual incidence of about 1/1 million people.
+Sporadic prion diseases are the most common, with a worldwide annual incidence of about 1 to 2/1 million people.
 How PrPSc first forms is unknown.

 More than 50 mutations exist.
 Different gene defects cause different types of prion disease, which include